Distribution of Nonschool Literature Permitted

-All nonschool literature intended for distribution on school campuses or other District premises under this policy shall be submitted to the Superintendent for prior review in accordance with the following:
+All nonschool literature intended for distribution on school campuses or other District premises under this policy shall be submitted to the principal for prior review in accordance with the following:

 - Materials shall include the name of the person or organization sponsoring the distribution.

-- Using the standards found in this policy at Limitations on Content, the Superintendent shall approve or reject submitted materials within two school days of the time the materials were received.
+- Using the standards found in this policy at Limitations on Content, the principal shall approve or reject submitted materials within two school days of the time the materials were received.